mincong-classroom/containers/README.md

 ```

 > [!TIP]
-> Use button "Reset Kubernetes Cluster" of Docker Desktop to clear all existing objects of the cluster.
-This can be useful if you want to start from scratch, specially when you use a desktop from the school or when you messed up the cluster with incorrect operations.
+> Use the button "Reset Kubernetes Cluster" of Docker Desktop to clear all existing objects of the cluster.
+This can be useful if you want to start from scratch, especially when you use a desktop from the school or when you messed up the cluster with incorrect operations.
 It only takes a few seconds to complete.

 > [!TIP]
 > To facilitate your operations, you can enable the shell completion for your OS.
 Visit the official guide [kubectl completion | Kubernetes](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_completion/) for the detailed instructions.
 You can also add an alias `k` for `kubectl` so that you don't have to type the entire command.